Caertos/8-BitsProcessor/logicGates/bitacora1.1.2.md

 ✅ **NOT:** Behavior verified - Correctly inverts input
 ✅ **XOR:** Behavior verified - Only activates with different inputs
 ✅ **NAND:** Behavior verified - Activates except when both inputs are 1
+✅ **NOR:** Behavior verified - Only activates when both inputs are 0

 #### 2. Hardware Considerations
 - **LED Current:** Calculated according to specific resistors in each circuit